-For more details, please see IUSON policies at Student Policies Undergraduate.
+For more details, please see IUSON policies here.

 Progression in coursework in the nursing major

 Nursing courses must be taken in the sequence indicated in the curriculum plan.
 A student must complete the entire level of nursing courses before progressing to the next level.
 Permission to take a course outside of the planned sequence must be approved by the APG committee.